adlnet-archive/HPIT-python-client/README.md

 ```

 When you send a message to HPIT you can specify a response callback to the send method.
 After the message is
-recieved and processed by a plugin, it may optionally send a response back.
+received and processed by a plugin, it may optionally send a response back.
 If it does the response will travel
 back through HPIT, where when polled by this library, will route that response to the callback you specified.
 You can
 then process the response however you would like in your Tutor.
 Here, we are just echoing the response back to the
 console.
 Responses you recive will be a dictionary consisting of the following key-value pairs.